pagopa/cms-corporate-backend/README.md

 5. click Restart Strapi (restart manually if there is any error)
 6. Go to the [navigation plugin](http://localhost:1337/admin/plugins/navigation) page
 7. create a new navigation from Manage->Create
-8. the displayed id should identify the it locale and id+1 the en locale*
+8. the displayed id should identify the it locale and id+1 the en locale

-* You can check the exacts id or slug runnning the following query in the srapi postgres db:
+* You can check the exacts navigation id or slug running the following query in the strapi postgres db:
 ```postgres
 SELECT * FROM navigations;
 ```